Titanguy4/WoofWoof-backend/README.md

 docker compose -f docker-compose.dev.yml down -v
 ```
 ! don't forget to add microservices to modify docker compose and a Dockerfile when you create ones
+! also fill the .env file with credentials